Covid-19 Delta outbreak: 69 community cases - nine new Omicron cases in MIQ - NZ Herald

 There are 62 cases in hospital today, seven of which are in ICU or HDU.

-Of the hospitalised cases, 11 are in North Shore, 31 in Auckland, 15 in Middlemore and three in Tauranga.
-Their average age is 52
+Of the hospitalised cases, 11 are in North Shore, 31 in Auckland, 15 in Middlemore, two in Waikato and three in Tauranga.
+Their average age is 52.

-Thirty-one of the 62 hospitalised cases are unvaccinated or not eligible, six are partially immunised, 15 are fully vaccinated, and five are unknown.
+Thirty-one of the hospitalised cases in Auckland are unvaccinated or not eligible, six are partially immunised, 15 are fully vaccinated, and five are unknown.

 Yesterday there were 784 first doses administered, 3360 second doses, 94 third primary doses and 2988 booster doses.